-In January, the Commission is releasing a report on the NEC's critical infrastructure investment needs that details specific projects in a manner that is accessible to a broad audience.
+In January, the Commission released a report on the NEC's critical infrastructure investment needs that details specific projects in a manner that is accessible to a broad audience.
 Our goal is to educate the public, elected officials and other key stakeholders as to the types of infrastructure investment projects that are necessary to improve the Corridor.
 Input to the report was provided by Amtrak, the Northeast Corridor states, and other railroads through a collaborative process.

-The process used to develop the report on critical infrastructure needs sets a foundation of partnership for these stakeholders to develop an NEC Comprehensive Infrastructure Investment Plan next year.
-This five-year capital program will focus on projects that must advance in the near term to solve today's challenges while laying a foundation for future growth.
-The plan will document annual state of good repair needs and capacity enhancements, and outline the timing and annual funding requirements for infrastructure upgrades through 2018.
+The process used to develop the report on critical infrastructure needs sets a foundation of partnership for these stakeholders to develop an NEC Comprehensive Infrastructure Investment Program this year.
+This five-year capital program will document annual state-of-good-repair needs and capacity enhancements, and outline the timing and annual funding requirements for infrastructure upgrades through 2018.

-The Commission is playing a critical role in setting corridor-wide goals and engaging the Northeast states and operating railroads in the development of the NEC Comprehensive Infrastructure Investment Plan.
-Through a series of regional meetings, the Commission will ensure all owners and operators have the opportunity to provide revised forecasts and goals from the Master Plan for integration into the planning process.
+Through a series of regional meetings, the Commission is ensuring all owners and operators have the opportunity to contribute their project priorities and service goals for integration into the planning process.

 Coordination is particularly important for non-Amtrak-owned portions of the NEC, such as the New Haven Line, a 56-mile section of the NEC owned by the state of Connecticut and the New York MTA, and operated by Metro-North Railroad.